Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles: Propagation of Boosted Dark Particles Inside the Earth

 where $\Phi_0$ is the total initial flux directed towards the Earth.
 A schematic diagram of the model is shown in Fig.\,\ref{Theta}.

-In order to understand the propagation of the BDM inside the Earth, we first need to consider the interaction between the BDM particle and Earth's elements.
-According to Eq.\,(\ref{DCSI}), the probability distribution of the BDM final state after scattering is fully determined by the ionization form factor $K(E_R,q)$, where $E_R$ is the recoil energy and $q$ is the momentum transfer.
-From Eq.\,(\ref{DCSI}), the mean free path of the BDM particle inside the Earth can be calculated as,
+In order to understand the propagation of the BDP inside the Earth, one first needs to consider the interaction between the BDP and the Earth's elements.
+According to Eq.\,(\ref{DCSI}), the probability distribution of the BDP final state after scattering is fully determined by the ionization form factor $K(E_R,q)$, where $E_R$ is the recoil energy and $q$ is the momentum transfer.
+From Eq.\,(\ref{DCSI}), the mean free path of the BDP inside the Earth can be calculated as

-where the index $a$ denotes the type of the Earth's element. $n^{{a}}(r)$ is the number density of element $a$ at radius $r$, which can be calculated from Fig.\,\ref{nCM}. $\sigma_{\mathrm{ion}}^{{a}}(v_{\chi}, m_\chi)$ is the ionization cross section between element $a$ and a BDM particle with velocity $v_{\chi}$ and mass $m_\chi$, obtained by integrating out the recoil energy $E_R$ and momentum transfer $q$ in Eq.\,(\ref{DCSI}).
+where the index $a$ denotes the type of the Earth's element. $n^{{a}}(r)$ is the number density of element $a$ at radius $r$, which can be calculated from Fig.\,\ref{nCM}. $\sigma_{\mathrm{ion}}^{{a}}(v_{\chi}, m_\chi)$ is the ionization cross section between element $a$ and a BDP with velocity $v_{\chi}$ and mass $m_\chi$, obtained by integrating out the recoil energy $E_R$ and momentum transfer $q$ in Eq.\,(\ref{DCSI}).